regalk13/calculator-java/README.md

 ## Final Notes

-- if you just want to run it, open the file "Calculator.jar"
+- if you just want to run it, open the file "calculator.jar"

 - If you need to ask something my twitter is open.